hackclub/hackclub/README.md

 ### Mission

-* hackEDU empower 1st and 2nd year high school students to build things they care about with code.
-We do this by creating, connecting, and growing closely knit student-run coding clubs int high schools.
+* hackEDU empowers 1st and 2nd year high school students to build things they care about with code.
+We do this by helping to create, connect, and grow closely knit student-run coding clubs in high schools.

 ### Key Mey Metric